theCodedMike/learning-rust/src/bin/8_common_collections/collections.md

 ## When Should You Use Which Collection?
 #### Use a Vec when:
 - You want to collect items up to be processed or sent elsewhere later, and don't care about any properties of the actual values being stored.
-- You want a sequence of elements in a particular order, and will only be appending to (or near) the end.
+- You want a sequence of elements in a particular order, and will only be appended to (or near) the end.
 - You want a stack.
 - You want a resizable array.
 - You want a heap-allocated array.